dxrcy/phonet-old/README.md

 Tests are checked against all rules, and the result is displayed in the output.

+Tests are ran in the order of definition.

 Like [_rules_](#rules), tests must have a defined _intent_, either `+` for _positive_, or `!` for _negative_.

 - A _positive_ test will pass if it is valid